Wang Zhen (general): Second Sino-Japanese War

 In 1940, the 359th Brigade entered Nanniwan.

-Following the commencement of the Second Sino-Japanese War, Wang Zhen held many positions including member of the military and political committee of the 120th Division of the Eighth Route Army, deputy brigade commander of the 359th Brigade of the 120th Division, brigade commander, and political commissar.
+Following the commencement of the Second Sino-Japanese War, Wang Zhen held many positions including member of the military and political committee of the 120th Division of the Eighth Route Army, deputy brigade commander of the 359th Brigade of the 120th Division (when Wang was designated a Major General in the National Revolutionary Army), brigade commander, and political commissar.
 He commanded his forces at the anti-Japanese front in Shanxi, starting in February 1938, successfully recaptured seven counties, including Ningwu, to establish an anti-Japanese regime and a base in northwestern Shanxi.
 Subsequently, he sent his forces to penetrate the Jin-Cha-Ji Border Region, establishing the anti-Japanese stronghold of Yanbei, situated on Hengshan Mountain.
 From early 1939 to August, he commanded the 359th Brigade to fight against the Japanese forces in Shanxi.
 During the confrontation at Xinshuzui, the Japanese executed gas bomb assault; however, they were unable to thwart the advance of the 359th Brigade.

 In 1942, Zhu De and He Long, accompanied by Wang Zhen (second from the right), inspected Nanniwan.

 In August 1939, to safeguard the Shaanxi-Gansu-Ningxia Border Region, Wang Zhen was instructed to take his forces back to northern Shaanxi, specifically to Suide, Mizhi, and other locations, where he assumed the roles of Suide Police Reserve District Commander and political commissar.
-During World War II when the communist base in northwestern China was blockaded by Kuomintang forces under the command of Hu Zongnan, Wang Zhen gained fame as the brigade commander of the 359th Brigade for successfully converting waste land in Nanniwan into productive farm land, and the agricultural output not only supported the brigade itself, but also with a substantial surplus to support other parts of the communist base.
+During World War II when the Communist base in Northwestern China was blockaded by Kuomintang forces under the command of Hu Zongnan, Wang Zhen gained fame as the Commander of the 359th Brigade for successfully converting waste land in Nanniwan into productive farm land, and the agricultural output not only supported the brigade itself, but also with a substantial surplus to support other parts of the communist base.
 The success was later lauded by the communists as an example of self-sufficiency.
-In 1942, he held the positions of secretary of the CPC Yan'an Committee, commander of the Yan'an military sub-district, garrison commander, and oversaw the mass production movement.
+In 1942, he held the positions of secretary of the CPC Yan'an Committee, Commander of the Yan'an Military Sub-District, garrison commander, and oversaw the mass production movement.